codefritz/go-bfs/README.md

 # go-bfs
-Golang implementation of BFS algorithm to detect distances between to nodes in a graph.
+Golang implementation of BFS algorithm to detect distances between two nodes in a graph.